microsoftgraph/microsoft-graph-docs/api-reference/beta/api/teamstab-list.md

-# List tabs in channel
+---title: "List tabs in channel"description: "Retrieve the list of tabs in the specified channel within a team. "---# List tabs in channel

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.